siravan/symjit/README.md

 The ODE examples discussed in the previous section are non-stiff and easy to solve using explicit methods.
 However, not all differential equations are so accommodating!
 Many important equations are stiff and usually require implicit methods.
 Many implicit ODE solvers use the system's [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant) to improve performance.

 There are different techniques for calculating the Jacobian.
 In the last few years, automatic differentiation (AD) methods have gained popularity, working at the abstract syntax tree or lower level.
-However, if we define our model symbolically using a Computer Algebra System (CAS) such as sympy, we can calculate the Jacobian by differentiating the source symbolic expressions.
+However, if we define our model symbolically using a Computer Algebra System (CAS) such as SymPy, we can calculate the Jacobian by differentiating the source symbolic expressions.

 `compile_jac` is the symjit function to calculate the Jacobian of an ODE system.
 It has the same call signature as `compile_ode,` i.e., it is called `compile_jac(iv, states, odes)` with an optional argument `params.` The return value (of type `JacFunc`) is a callable similar to `OdeFunc`, which returns an n-by-n matrix J, where n is the number of states.
 The element at the ith row and jth column of J is the derivative of `odes[i]` w.r.t `state[j]` (this is the definition of Jacobian).